chocolateboy/async-any/README.md

 }
 ```

-Takes a callback which is passed a Node-style "errorback" function.
-Once the callback is complete,
+Takes a callback, which is passed a Node-style "errorback" function, and a continuation function.
-its error and result are passed into the continuation.
+Once the callback is complete, its error and result are passed into the continuation.

 Completion of the callback is signalled by calling `done`, or on the fulfilment or rejection of its
 return value if it returns a promise or observable.
 If a continuation function isn't supplied,